 These are best for small tasks that you can run interactively within a webpage interface, e.g. a hotel booking form or the interactive software we offer with Google Business views

 These provide a highly functional and cost effective mobile/tablet application, where you have full upgrade control and you don't have to worry about multiple operating systems, e.g. iPhone and Android, or third party approvals prior to launch, and then having to share your revenue with these third parties.
 These can now be structured to have the look and feel and touch functionality of native apps at an a more attractive price point.

 These are iPhone and Android apps that are built natively to specification.
 These are best better used suited for complex user interactions or to reach a global audience.
 If the business is consumer focused and needs to distribute the app as widely as possible to a large wider audience, then a natively developed app can be well worth the investment.
 The big advantage of a native app over a web app is that they allow for "push" notifications directly to users.
 The two main downsides are that they are normally more expensice than a "web app", and that you have to rely on the user to install upgrades which cam leave you over time with users running on multiple versions of your app.

-Get help with your project, call Grant or Leon on
+Get help with your project, call us or Grant on

 As Web Apps are the lesser known approach we've explained them in a bit more detail

 If you search for definitions of web apps (or web applications) you’ll get the most confusing results for just about any search you’d care to make.
 So it’s little wonder that many businesses aren’t entirely sure about what these touch enabled apps really are and what they these interactive tools can do for them.